AlaskaAirlines/auro-toast/docs/partials/apiExamples.md

 #### noIcon

-If set, no icon will be visible on the toast.
+Using the `noIcon` attribute will set no icon to be visible in the notification.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/noIcon.html) -->